obytes/terraform-aws-vpc/README.md

    - Create custom security group - default scenario
      - `var.create_custom_security_group` is set to true
      - the security group has no ingress rules
-     - the security group allow all egress traffic## Requirements
+     - the security group allow all egress traffic

 ## Requirements